-The level crossings at Mont Albert Road, Mont Albert and Union Road, Surrey Hills have been fast-tracked for removal, with major construction to start in 2022 and the level crossings removed in 2023.
+The level crossings at Mont Albert Road, Mont Albert and Union Road, Surrey Hills have been fast-tracked for removal and will be completed 2 years earlier than originally planned.

-The rail trench design with a new premium station will ease congestion, improve safety, and deliver more frequent services for locals.
+The open rail trench design with a new premium station will ease congestion, improve safety, and deliver more frequent services for locals.

 For regular information about the progress of this project, sign up for email updates.

 On behalf of the Victorian Government, the Level Crossing Removal Project is removing 85 dangerous and congested level crossings across Melbourne by 2025.

 Current works notices